-Your consumer unit (fuse box) is inside near to your front door.
+Your consumer unit (fuse box) is inside a cupboard in your hallway

 Electricity is potentially very dangerous.
 DO NOT rely on the local light switch or pull cord switch for isolation.
 ALWAYS SWITCH OFF the appropriate circuit breaker before changing any lamps or doing any electrical work.